merenlab/anvio/anvio/docs/artifacts/trnaseq-workflow.md

 Different "rules," or steps, of the workflow can be turned on and off as needed in the config file.
 The workflow can be restarted at intermediate rules without rerunning prior rules that have already completed.

-%(samples_txt)s will contain a list of FASTQ or FASTA files and associated information on each library.
+%(samples-txt)s will contain a list of FASTQ or FASTA files and associated information on each library.
 FASTQ files contain unmerged paired-end tRNA-seq reads.
 Reads are merged in the workflow by [Illumina-utils](https://github.com/merenlab/illumina-utils).
 FASTA files contain merged reads, and the initial read-merging steps in the workflow are skipped.

 Here is an example tRNA-seq samples file with FASTQ inputs.